WangRemy/Introduction-to-scientific-research/README.md

-# iwo
+# Introduction to scientific research
-This contains the python programs and the word lists i used.
+This repository contains the python files and the word lists I used.